Subindas968/3.Statistics-/README.md

-# This respository contains Stastical Analysis in python
+#  Stastical Analysis in python